ars904/Step-Video-TI2V/README.md

   </tr>

 </table>
-Step-Video-TI2V excels in anime-style generation, allowing you to freely experiment with different anime styles and customize videos to your preference.
+Step-Video-TI2V excels in anime-style generation, enabling you to explore various anime-style images and create customized videos to match your preferences.

 ## Table of Contents